 At selected locations, the stations have been augmented with a river discharge monitoring system and/or a snow measuring system.
-While the snow system is usually located adjacent to the other sensors (see to the left), the discharge system is installed directly at rivers which can be several hundred meters away from the station main box (see Figure 5).
+While the snow system is usually located adjacent to the other sensors (see Figure 2 to the left), the discharge system is installed directly at rivers which can be separated from the station main box (see Figure 5) by several hundred meters.
 It consists of an independent power supply and the data is transmitted in regular intervals by a radio link to the main station.
 The snow system measures the following parameters:

-- snow depth (reversed distance),

 - content of liquid water and ice,

 - snow density, and

 - snow water equivalent (SWE).